This Bible Study answers the question - What are the Consequences of

 study presents you with a tremendous opportunity for thoughtful

 reflection and spiritual growth.

-This website does not have all the answers and nobody expects you to have them either.
+This website doesn't have all the answers and nobody expects you to have them either.
 However, we can learn from each other and learn more about pride and what God says about it together.

 Our purpose is to learn from God's answer book - The Bible.
 Our rewards are eternal and our lessons can be applied our everyday lives.
 Why not start today?